BIbeksub/Orders_Analytics/README.md

-# Orders_Analytics
-A simple BI dashboard to analyse orders and relative patterns for an online shopping platform.
+This is an example dashboard that was created during the learning phase to analyse the sales data for an online shopping platform on the basis of different available metrics.